cronokirby/new-blog/content/posts/data-races-vs-race-conditions.md

 ```
 This could be considered a race condition, if the exact order of the printing
 was a property we wanted our program to respect.
 We could use some form of
-synchronization to enforece that order of printing.
+synchronization to enforce that order of printing.

 In practice we wouldn't consider this a race condition even if the execution
 isn't deterministic, because this isn't a property we care about.